What's the best product for your savings?

 Fixed rate account

-Your money is typically tied up for the term you choose – usually one, two, three or five years.
-And during that term, your interest rate would stay the same.
+Your money is typically tied up for a set term – usually one, two, three or five years.
+And during that term, your interest rate stays the same.

 Variable rate savings account